SBIO - ALPS Medical Breakthroughs ETF

 - What is SBIO?

 - SBIO is the ticker symbol for ALPS Medical Breakthroughs ETF, an listed exchange-traded fund.
-The ALPS Medical Breakthroughs ETF (SBIO) seeks investment results that correspond (before fees and expenses) generally to the performance of its underlying index, the S-Network Medical Breakthroughs Index (PMBI).
+The fund employs a "passive management" - or indexing - investment approach designed to track the performance of the underlying index.
+It will normally invest at least 80% of its net assets in securities that comprise the underlying index.
 Listed on AMEX.
 SBIO is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the SBIO options snapshot look like today?